 Millennials are waiting longer than previous generations to start their lives.
 This includes getting married, buying a home, having children, and finding a career.
 Today, the median age for marriage is between 27-29, and the average age of childbearing has risen to over 26.
 As such, life insurance sales for Millennials have been struggling.
 Because so many in this age group are putting off major life changes until they’re older, fewer see the need for a life insurance policy.
 They don’t have dependents, few have mortgages, and many are in debt.
 When marketing insurance to Millennials, it’s important to understand that many do not have the same coverage needs as their parents did.

 Appealing to the Younger Generation

 Like with all prospective clients, you need to offer a product that suits their situation.
 Selling life insurance to Millennials is difficult when you are offering coverage for things they don’t have.
 When putting together an appealing policy for younger clients, you should emphasize the value of investing early.
 Life insurance policies are most affordable when purchased between the ages 25-30, with term plans as little as $15-$25 per month for a $500,000 policy.

 Secondly, take the needs of Millennials into consideration.
 Many won’t claim dependents until later in life–if at all.
 As such, few are interested in permanent life policies that protect children and spouses they do not currently have.
 However, many are looking into purchasing homes and paying off student debt.
-Focus your products on shorter term goals, such as limited policies that extend through the life of a loan repayment.
+Focus your products on shorter-term goals, such as limited policies that extend through the life of loan repayment.

 Small Policies, Shorter Terms